AnjinIsmail/e-commerce-back-end/README.md

 ## User Story

 As a manger at an internet retail company
-I want a back end for mu e-commerce website that uses the latest technologies SO that my company can compete with other e-commerce companies
+I want a back end for my e-commerce website that uses the latest technologies SO that my company can compete with other e-commerce companies

 ## Usage